microsoft/metered-billing-accelerator/deploy/README.md

-# Instalation
+# Installation

-The simplest way to deploy this solution is by using the bicep fiels located in this folder.
+The simplest way to deploy this solution is by using the bicep files located in this folder.

 ## Prerequisites

 1. Installed Bicep.

       Follow the instructions in the [Deployment environment](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install#deployment-environment) section and install Bicep as part of your Azure CLI, Azure PowerShell or as a standalone package.